-- (a) access to the protected health information is solely for the purpose of identifying potential research participants, developing a research protocol, or clinical trial site evaluation; - (b) the requested information is necessary for this purpose; ar a - (c) No protected health information will be copied or represent the premises of Columbia University during the course of or following the review. - The proposal must state if any other person (e.g., an investigator who is not affiliated with Columbia University) will review protected health aftermation maintained by or on behalf of Columbia and provide a representation to the IRL that he individual will protect the information provided. - As an alternative to obtaining the above reflectentation from a third party researcher, or where the conditions of the representation can be med, the IRB may grant a waiver of patient authorization for the disclosure of protected health information to the third party researcher for the limited purpose(s) of identifying prospective tady participants for the identified protocol development, and/or clinical trial site evaluation. - Where a researcher who is no ther a member of Columbia University's Organized Healthcare Arrangement (OHCA) or its workforce conducts the review, each record reviewed must be annotated with the information necessary to provide for an accounting of disclosures. - Authorization of the patient is not required
+- (a) access to the protected health information is solely for the purpose of identifying potential research participants, developing a research protocol, or clinical trial site evaluation; - (b) the requested information is necessary for this purpose; and - (c) No protected health information will be copied or removed from the premises of Columbia University during the course of or following the review. - The proposal must state if any other person (e.g., an investigator who is not affiliated with Columbia University) will review protected health information maintained by or on behalf of Columbia and provide a representation to the IRB that the individual will protect the information provided. - As an alternative to obtaining the above representation from a third party researcher, or where the conditions of the representation cannot be met, the IRB may grant a waiver of patient authorization for the disclosure of protected health information to the third party researcher for the limited purpose(s) of identifying prospective study participants for the identified protocol development, and/or clinical trial site evaluation. - Where a researcher who is neither a member of Columbia University's Organized Healthcare Arrangement (OHCA) or its workforce conducts the review, each record reviewed must be annotated with the information necessary to provide for an accounting of disclosures. - Authorization of the patient is not required